GadgetSeed/gadgetseed/shell/SHELL.md

 The command prompt is ":".

-## Basic operations
+## Basic operation

-Enter a command from the keyboard and run the command with enter key.
+Enter the command from the keyboard and run the command with enter key.

-You can enter the command you entered in the past by typing the cursor key up or down.
+You can enter the command you entered in the past again by typing the cursor key up or down.

-The executable command string can be complemented by the TAB key.
+You can use the TAB key to complete an executable command string.

-## The main commands
+## Main commands

 ### help